MONICA-Project/DockerGlobalWristbandSimulation/README.md

 #### COP UI Web Portal (Map)

-On [COPUI localhost:8900](http://127.0.0.1:8900) there is the COP User Interface that runs and shows the evolution of crowd heatmap with refresh overlapped on geographic map (username: admin@monica-cop.com, password: CROWD2019!).
+On [COPUI localhost:8900](http://127.0.0.1:8900) there is the COP User Interface that runs and shows the evolution of crowd heatmap with refresh overlapped on a geographic map (username: admin@monica-cop.com, password: CROWD2019!).
-Then, go on the bottom of map and select Crowd Heatmap as indicated in the following screenshot.
-Note that the first output could take some minutes before appearing.
+Then, go on the bottom of the map and select Crowd Heatmap as indicated in the following screenshot.
+Note that the first Crowd Heatmap could take some minutes before appearing on the geographic map.

 ![Crowd Heatmap UI Selection](resources/COPUI_Screenshot_SelectCrowdHeatmap.png)